jay-joshy/allergyguide/docs/oit_patient_resource_terms.typ

   v(1em)

   // The legal bits
-  text(weight: "bold", size: 12pt)[CHECKLIST:]
+  text(weight: "bold", size: 12pt)[CLINICAL ATTESTATION (required):]
   v(0.5em)
   text(
     style: "italic",
     size: 10pt,
-  )[The physician overseeing OIT acknowledges the following:] v(0.5em) enum(
+  )[By signing below, the physician certifies the following:] v(0.5em) enum(
     spacing: 1.2em,
-    [*Dosing review:* I have reviewed the starting dose, build-up doses, and target maintenance dose in the attached protocol and confirm they are clinically appropriate for the patient.], [*Patient-facing material review:* I have reviewed the handout and patient education content, and confirm they are applicable and appropriate for the patient.], [*Informed Consent:* I have obtained informed consent from the patient/caregiver(s), which includes a discussion on the benefits and risks of OIT.], )
+    [*Protocol review:* I have personally reviewed the food protein concentration(s), doses and calculations in the attached protocol, and confirm they are clinically appropriate for the patient.], [*Patient-facing material review:* I have reviewed the handout and patient education content, and confirm they are applicable and appropriate for the patient.], [*Informed Consent:* I have obtained informed consent from the patient/caregiver(s), which included a discussion on the benefits and risks of OIT and alternative options.], )

-  v(3em)

   // Signature
-  v(2em)
+  v(5em)

   grid(
     columns: (1fr, 1fr),